All Episodes

 There wasn't.

-And you know, your show was an important bullhorn when the rest of the media wouldn't pay attention to our stories, and we're grateful for that.
+And, you know, your show was an important bullhorn when the rest of the media wouldn't pay attention to our stories.

 And I think there's another group of people as well.

-Let's keep in mind there were four or five members of Congress who went against their own leadership, their own uh Paul Ryan.
+Let's keep in mind, there were four or five members of Congress who won against their own leadership, their own Paul Devin Nunes, Jim Jordan, Mark Meadows, Mark Meadows, Chuck Grassley.

 Right, right.

-Lindsey Graham too.
+Lindsey Graham, too.

-Those four or five people really made a huge difference in getting uh fighting to get access to the truth and then helping, you know, uh we as reporters could then put it together and do our reporting.
+Those four or five people really made a huge difference in getting, fighting to get access to the truth and then helping.

-But uh it was a people forget how much resistance there was and how much emotion there was against anyone who dare go against the narrative, and we're very fortunate today that the facts prevailed.
+But it was a people forget how much resistance there was and how much emotion there was against anyone who dare go against the narrative.

 Our work is not done.

-We have another year or two of unraveling this uh onion, as I think you've called it many times, feeling it back even further.
+We have another year or two of unraveling this onion, as I think you've called it many times, feeling it back even further.

-Do you remember that conversation, by the way, when we we first really got to know each other as we were beginning this in March of what, 2017, I think we began?
+Do you remember that conversation, by the way, when we first really got to know each other as we were beginning this in March of what, 2017, I think we began?

-I was up in New York and I was about to walk off your set, and you you you looked over me and said, Please don't stop peeling this onion.
+I was up in New York, and I was about to walk off your set.

 And I never forgot that.

-And it was less than two weeks after that, Sean, that I showed up in my home after preparing under one of your shows, and there were two gentlemen outside my mailbox at eleven o'clock at night in a blue sedan government car that came up to me and said, We just saw you on on Hannity.
+There were two gentlemen outside my mailbox at 11 o'clock at night in a blue sedan government car that came up to me and said, We just saw you on Hannity.

 Knew any of these things.